ishanthilina/open-sim-sample-modules/README.md

 --------------
 ####NonSharedRegionModuleTemplate

 A template module that can be used to customize.
 When built and deployed, it will output log messages to the opensim console output.
+(Tested under opensim 0.8)

 ####HelloWorldPrimsModule

 Shows a 3D **Hello** message in the region.
 Original source code was obtained from [Getting Started with Region Modules][1] tutorial of the Opensim wiki and modified.
+(Tested under opensim 0.8)

   [1]: http://opensimulator.org/wiki/Getting_Started_with_Region_Modules